 SERVICES

-What are the roles, responsibilities and preventions associated with Anti-Doping?
+What are the roles, responsibilities and preventions associated with anti-doping?

 In general, players must have knowledge of and comply with all applicable anti-doping policies and rules of FIBA.